AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi2ocs-rel-notes.md

 This has been fixed.

+### Enhancements

 *PI to OCS Configuration Utility Improvements*

-Several improvements were made to the PI to OCS Configuration Utility to improve the user experience, including the following list:
+Several improvements were made to the PI to OCS Configuration Utility to improve the user experience, including the following items:

 •	Only allow supported versions of PI Data Archive and AF Servers to be configured as data sources
 •	Improve misleading error messaging